CarlSinclair/grav-plugin-glossary/README.md

 ## TODO
 1. Supported languages are `en`, `es`, `pt-br`, and `ar`.
 Default/fallback is `en`.
 Ideally this wouldn't be hard-coded.
 It should automatically support all languages enabled in Grav.
 2. There's currently a minor bug in the backend wherein the definition doesn't appear until you click inside the textbox.
 I believe this is related to the initial hidden state of the definition in the frontend.
+3. Markdown support seems to be broken in the finally rendered tooltip.
-3. The JS file in the root directory must be copied to your theme's `assets` directory and manually plugged into the bottom of the `item` template.
+4. The JS file in the root directory must be copied to your theme's `assets` directory and manually plugged into the bottom of the `item` template.
 This is due to [the bug](https://github.com/N-Parsons/grav-plugin-glossary/issues/1).
 This should be handled more smoothly.
-4. I fixed [the bug](https://github.com/N-Parsons/grav-plugin-glossary/issues/1) by using a JavaScript file that injects the entire glossary into the HTML.
+5. I fixed [the bug](https://github.com/N-Parsons/grav-plugin-glossary/issues/1) by using a JavaScript file that injects the entire glossary into the HTML.
 This allows me to control the context in which the glossary plugin activates, so that it doesn't activate outside of `item` pages.
 I'm sure there's a better way to do this without increasing DOM size.
 I don't know how.
 Which is why I left [my issue](https://github.com/N-Parsons/grav-plugin-glossary/issues/1) open on the original repo.
-5. I don't use the glossary feature so I have no idea what state it's in currently.
+6. I don't use the glossary feature so I have no idea what state it's in currently.
 I only use the "optional `<abbrev>` tags".

 ---